Why Use Social Media Marketing on Dropshipping Business?

 The graph shows 23.3% of companies are showing a quantitative impact on the use of social media in their business.
 42.3% are showing qualitative impact, and 34.4% are yet to see some good results.
 So what does this mean?
 Businesses would like to see measurable results that are reflective of sales.
 The fact that there are 23.3% of companies are showing quantitative results, the next question is how do they do it?

 How To Use Social Media Effectively To Gain Quantitative Results

-The CMO Survey reports that there are 23.3% companies showing quantitative results (measurable results) in their business using social media.
-These companies are able to increase their sales using an effective social media marketing strategy which is tailored to their brand, the industry they work in, and the size of their company.
+The CMO Survey reports that there are 23.3% of companies showing quantitative results (measurable results) in their business using social media.
+These companies are able to increase their sales using an effective social media marketing strategy that is tailored to their brand, the industry they work in, and the size of their company.